-Next time taught: Winter 2025 term (confirmed as of 02/28/2024.)
+Next time taught: Winter 2025 term.
 Open to all FIMS graduate students and some other graduate programs, with the home department’s approval and the instructor’s permission.

 Location: FNB, University of Western Ontario, London, CANADA.